Goodness of Capitalism

 The journey of the individual from “subject” to “citizen” is also the journey of the ruling class from “monarchism/abolutism” to “modern capitalist democracy”.
 Our class, along with the masses, has had to evolve to stay in existence.
 The transition from a more autocratic form to a more liberal one did not change the ruling class agenda.

 The Great Institution of the ruling class, still dressed in the garb of monarchism, began eyeing the growing power of merchants.
 He observed their growing influence and expanding activities.
-Then he look down at his staid and idle ruling class.
+Then he looked down at his staid and idle ruling class.
 He saw which way the wind was blowing and the opportunity to be had in the merchant class for furthering and expanding power.
 As a result, the Great Spirit of the ruling class pursued liberalism to free himself from his medieval restrictions, enabling him to discard his old clothes for new threads.
 The Supreme Executive was born and with him the Liberal bourgeoisie.

 In the process of this ruling class evolution a monster was born.
 The citizen.
 This self-entitled vermin dared take it in his head that he was the equal of his superiors.
 The citizen exacted a higher price than did the subject in autonomy.
 The SE saw this and it was not good.
 He did not want this liberalism to spread widely among the masses to threaten hierarchies and class.
 The conservative was born.
 But traditional class had been violated all the same, and it had only been re-secured through material wealth as ideology, where once it was family oriented.
 The myth of superior birth was replaced by the “work ethic”, closer to the truth, perhaps, but not free of ruling class implications.
 The rights and pursuit of happiness of the masses is not the concern of the SE.